ManuelSuarez3D/Escape-From-Castro/README.md

 - Shoot - SPACE

 # Sounds
-Background music will be Latin american inspired upbeat music, there will be sounds for the environment and enemies.
-For example ocean sounds, storm sounds for level 2, engine, military chatter and alarms for the enemies coast guard with varying levels of sophistication between the Cuban and U.S.
+Background music will be Latin American-inspired upbeat music, with sounds for the environment and enemies.
+For example ocean sounds, storm sounds for level 2, engine, military chatter, and alarms for the enemy's coast guard with varying levels of sophistication between the Cuban and U.S.

 # Summary
-If you're a fan of Scarface and want a simple, quick, 2D side scroller game that doesn't itself too seriously this game is right for you.
+If you're a fan of Scarface and want a simple, quick, 2D side-scroller game that doesn't itself too seriously this game is right for you.
+The game offers a dynamic blend of survival and strategy, challenging players to make risky maneuvers while immersing them in the gripping narrative of Tony's quest for freedom.